QubesOS/qubes-posts/2016-01-14-qubes-counter.md

 privacy implications to this kind of research and we are well aware that too invasive gathering or even publishing too granular metrics would violate the privacy rights of our users.
-At ITL, we believe that users' security depends on their privacy and our conscience would not let us „monetise” (that is, exploit) our userbase.
+At ITL, we believe that users' security depends on their privacy and our conscience would not let us "monetise" (that is, exploit) our userbase.
 We would never exchange it even for much needed project funding.

-One commonly found solution is to provide some kind of „user choice”, through which users could agree (or not) to being counted.
+One commonly found solution is to provide some kind of "user choice", through which users could agree (or not) to being counted.
 This however would not provide reliable data, since we expect people would generally not enable that option.
 There are also many other problems with this approach: I personally